Our route panels bring employer voice to the very heart of our work.

 Throughout her journey, Susanna witnessed huge inefficiencies at every stage of delivery, and so, together with her partner, she decided to build an edtech solution: OneFile.
 OneFile grew from being a back bedroom start up to the leading software for apprenticeships with over 1.2million users.
 Susanna recently sold OneFile but continues to be an ambassador for the vocational training sector in the UK and in the US.

 Christine has held several senior roles within organisations, managing upwards of 200 individuals.
 Her roles have included Global Managing Director of a management consultancy company and Head of Project Controls for Jacobs.
-She has significant international experience, having spent parts of her career in Japan, South Africa, Paris and Dubai and worked on a number of worldwide – often multi-billion pound – projects.
+She has significant international experience, having spent parts of her career in Japan, South Africa, Paris and Dubai and worked on a number of worldwide - often multi-billion pound - projects.

 Christine is an expert in cost management, change management, planning, estimating and risk and opportunity management.
-Alongside her role at Wood, she is an Engineering and Construction Industry Training Board (ECITB) accredited trainer, an assessor for RQF qualifications (up to Level 6), and an end-point assessor for apprenticeship qualifications.
-She is currently President and a Director for the Association of Cost Engineers (ACostE), having previously held the Strategy Director’s role and gained her Fellowship there in 2018.
+Alongside her 'day job' she is an Engineering and Construction Industry Training Board (ECITB) accredited trainer, an assessor for RQF qualifications (up to Level 6), and an end-point assessor for apprenticeship qualifications.
+She is currently President and a Director of the Association of Cost Engineers (ACostE), having previously held the Strategy Director’s role and gained her Fellowship there in 2018.
 Christine is also a parent governor and chair of the finance committee for a special educational needs school.

 Professor Philip Powell

 Dean, Faculty of Business, Law and Politics, University of Hull